spa5k/novels-raw-scraper/README.md

 // or

-import { ptwxzChapterScraper } from "novels-raw-scraper";
+import { ptwxzTocScraper } from "novels-raw-scraper";

 // You need to input the chapter url, rest will be handled by the library.